sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

 Is there a node, where multiple pods successfully started?

 If a pod stays in status `Pending` or `ContainerCreating` you could use `kubectl describe pod <pod-name>` to check the events logged for this pod.
 They give a first idea, of what is actually happening (or not working).

-If you compare the age of the pods, you will likely find that only on the node, where the very first pod runs other pods managed to start up.
-Essentially, this is because the access mode limits only the number of nodes, you could mount a volume to.
-Within the context of a node, multiple bind-mounts are very well possible.
-Hence be careful with scaling operations and the use of storage.

 Finally, scale the deployment back to a replica count of 1.